The call for nominations are currently closed

 The Matthew Flinders Medal and Lecture is a career award that recognises scientific research of the highest standing in the physical sciences, and honours the contributions of Australia's early scientific researchers.
 Along with the Macfarlane Burnet and Ruby Payne-Scott Medals, it is one of the most prestigious career awards of the Academy.

-Nominations for this award are invited from Academy Fellows only and nominated candidates should normally be resident in Australia.
-Candidates may be non Fellows.
+Nominated candidates should normally be resident in Australia.
+Candidates and nominees may be non Fellows.

 This award is open to nominations for candidates from all genders.
 The Australian Academy of Science encourages nominations of female candidates and of candidates from a broad geographical distribution.